Christian Lattanzio: Career

 Christian Lattanzio was born on 10 September 1971.
-He started his managerial career as an assistant coach and technical coordinator for Manchester City's youth teams, before working with Patrick Vieira at New York City FC and OGC Nice, and then serving as an assistant coach for Fabio Capello, Gianfranco Zola, and Roberto Mancini.
+He started his managerial career as an assistant coach and technical coordinator for Manchester City's youth teams, before working with Patrick Vieira at New York City FC and Nice, and then serving as an assistant coach for Fabio Capello, Gianfranco Zola and Roberto Mancini.

-On 12 July 2021 Lattanzio was appointed as an assistant coach of MLS expansion team Charlotte FC, being set to work under head coach Miguel Ángel Ramírez.
+On 12 July 2021, Lattanzio was appointed as an assistant coach of MLS expansion team Charlotte FC, being set to work under head coach Miguel Ángel Ramírez.

-On 31 May 2022 Lattanzio became the interim coach of Charlotte FC, following the firing of Ramírez.
+On 31 May 2022, Lattanzio became the interim coach of Charlotte FC, following the firing of Ramírez.
 Throughout the rest of the 2022 season, Lattanzio guided the team to an 8-10-2 record, keeping the team in contention for the play-offs until the final week.
 On 26 October the club announced that Lattanzio had signed a contract extension to become the club's permanent head coach through 2024, with an option for the 2025 season.
-On 14 November 2023 Charlotte FC announced that they would part ways with Lattanzio and assistant coach Andy Quy.
+On 14 November 2023, Charlotte FC announced that they would part ways with Lattanzio and assistant coach Andy Quy.

-On 14 June 2024 Lattanzio was announced as the new head coach of Belgian club Sint-Truiden.
+On 14 June 2024, Lattanzio was announced as the new head coach of Belgian club Sint-Truiden.